03: Reporting with R Markdown

 1. Create a new R Markdown file using PDF as a output format and save it into your project (for example, paper.Rmd).

 2. Download the AGU Geophysical Research Letters template from here.
-Inside the file there’s a Feb-3-22-latex-templates folder with 8 files.
+Inside the file there’s a folder with a bunch of files.
 Extract all those files into the same folder you saved the R Markdown.
 You need to have a folder in your project with these files:

 .